agroal/pgagroal/doc/man/pgagroal-admin.1.rst

   Set the password for the user

 -g, --generate
-  Generate a password for the master key
+  Generate a password

+-l, --length
+  Password length

 -V, --version
   Display version information